Brădești, Harghita: History

 Until the reorganization of the system of the local administration of Transylvania in 1876, the village belonged to the Udvarhelyszék, afterwards to Udvarhely County in the Kingdom of Hungary.
-In the immediate aftermath of World War I, during the Hungarian–Romanian War (1918–1919), the area passed under Romanian administration.
-By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania.
+In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
+At the start of the Hungarian–Romanian War of 1918–1919, the locality passed under Romanian administration.
+After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and fell within plasa Odorhei of Odorhei County during the interwar period.

+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary.
+Towards the end of World War II, Romanian and Soviet armies entered the area in September 1944.
+The territory of Northern Transylvania remained under Soviet military administration until 9 March 1945, after which it became again part of Romania.
+In 1950, after Communist Romania was established, Brădești became part of the Odorhei Raion of Stalin Region.
+Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
+After the administrative reform of 1968, the region was abolished, and since then, the commune has been part of Harghita County.

 Demographics

-At the 2011 census, the commune had a population of 1,915; out of them, 1,871 (97.7%) were Hungarian, 20 (1.0%) were Romanian and 3 (0.2%) were Roma.
-83% of the commune population are Roman Catholic, 10% are Reformed, 4% are Unitarian and 1% are Orthodox.
+At the 2011 census, the commune had a population of 1,915; out of them, 1,871 (97.7%) were Hungarians, 20 (1.0%) were Romanians, and 3 (0.2%) were Roma.
+83% of the commune population were Roman Catholic, 10% are Reformed, 4% were Unitarian, and 1% were Orthodox.
+At the 2021 census, Brădești had 2,122 inhabitants; of those, 92.18% were Hungarians, and 1.79% Roma.